timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-11-22
+# Objectives for Today 2024-11-23

-- Trying to add a Websocket connection from TurtleBot to Twitch to get Events.
-- This should help get followers/subs without polling and info on when Ads will run.
+- ??
+Writing technical article about creating a Prefab System in C++
+- ??
+Adding support to InstantiatePrefab in TrackBuilder (or other steps toward Trigger Areas).
+- Definitely going racing in the afternoon, maybe earlier than expected.

 ## Events / Notices / Coming Soon